 5. Discovering the Costa del Sol’s cultural side

 The Costa del Sol has a long and interesting history so a trip to some of the finest art galleries, museums and old buildings will help you find out more about your new home town.
-First stop has to be the Picasso museum in Malaga as many of the works on display are family heirlooms and offer a fascinating insight into the Malaga-born artist.
-Other must-see cultural attractions in Malaga include the 11th century Alcazaba citadel, Roman theatre, 19th century bullring, cathedral and Arabic baths.
+The first stop has to be the Picasso museum in Malaga as many of the works on display are family heirlooms and offer a fascinating insight into the Malaga-born artist.
+Other must-see cultural attractions in Malaga include the 11th century Alcazaba citadel, Roman theatre, 19th-century bullring, cathedral and Arabic baths.